aofarrel/SRANWRP/inputs/readme.md

 Lists of accessions that should not be used in production pipelines.

 ## tb_accessions
 Lists of various tuberculosis accessions.
-See [./tb_accessions/readme.md]()for more information.
+See [./tb_accessions/readme.md](./tb_accessions/readme.md) for more information.